-Settlement clears way for return of man banished from Kansas
+Man who says he was banned from Kansas may return after deal

 The ACLU said in a court filing that the banishment was reminiscent of punishments in the days of the Wild West, when convicted criminals were dropped at the state line and warned to never return in a practice called “sundown probation;” and in ancient Greece, where people convicted of homicide or embarrassing military defeat were sent into exile.

-Under the new settlement, Montgomery County Attorney Larry Markle agreed not to prosecute Rupert for fleeing the state, something that Rupert contends he did to comply with the plea agreement’s banishment terms, according to ACLU.
-It also removes the stipulation for probation from his plea deal.
+Markle said court probation officers were ready to testify under oath that they specifically told Rupert he could not leave the state until the interstate process had been completed for his probation.
+He released to AP a recording in which Rupert can be heard telling a law enforcement official that he was leaving Kansas for a good-paying job in Texas, but that he felt he was being run out of town by police harassment.

+“The ACLU either failed to properly investigate this case before filing suit and/or failed to educate themselves on criminal procedure before filing suit, which contains numerous false allegations against the Montgomery County Attorney’s office,” Markle wrote.
+“The ACLU is more concerned with headlines than the truth.”

-“We hope attorneys on both sides will think twice before adding stipulations like this one to probation agreements in the future,” said Lauren Bonds, legal director for the ACLU of Kansas.
+“We hope attorneys on both sides will think twice before adding stipulations like this one to … agreements in the future,” Lauren Bonds, legal director for the ACLU of Kansas, said in a news release.
 “This was an unusual situation, to say the least.”

-The ACLU also agreed to release a public statement clarifying the role that Rupert’s criminal defense counsel, Heath Lampson, played in crafting the banishment terms in his plea deal, according to a copy of the settlement obtained by The Associated Press.
+In court filings, Markle argued that Rupert never claimed that the county attorney had ever tried to enforce the offending provision.

 The ACLU issued a news release stating it was Lampson who prepared the “problematic terms of the plea agreement, not Markle.”

 Lampson did not immediately return a message seeking comment.